finnleygrange/campus-jobs-app/README.md

 - Download the PHP installer from the [official PHP website](https://windows.php.net/download#php-8.3).

-- Choose the appropriate PHP version and architecture for your operating system.
-Ensure that you download the thread-safe version if you plan to use PHP with a web server like Apache or Nginx.
+- Select the appropriate PHP version and architecture for your operating system.
+Ensure to download the thread-safe version if applicable.

 - Make sure to add PHP to your system's PATH environment variable during the installation process.